DavidKai1999/Stats-170-project/README.md

   Then, the script repeats similar steps to get all models' predictions for the validation set.
 These predictions will be combined and used for generating the weighted voting prediction result.

-  (All predictions mentioned here will be compared to the true label and print message for evaluating the models' performance.)
+  (All predictions mentioned here will be compared to the true labels to evaluate the models' performance.
+The evaluation message will be printed when running this script.)